Fabry-Perot interferometer with quantum well mirror for controllable dispersion compensation: Principle of operation

-Let us consider a heterostructure shown in Figure \ref{fig_structure}(a) consisting of a substrate, a thin QW layer, and a cap layer with thickness~$h$.
+Let us consider a heterostructure depicted in Fig. \ref{fig_structure}a and consisting of a substrate, a thin QW layer, and a cap layer with thickness~$h$.
 The refractive index of the semi-infinite substrate and the cap layer is $n_2$, and the air refractive index is $n_1 < n_2$.
-In this case the FPI is formed between the surface and the QW layer.
-Let us denote the amplitude reflection coefficient for structure/air interface as $r_1$ (real number), and the QW layer amplitude reflection coefficient as $r_2$ (complex number).
-The reflectivity of the structure could be found as $K_R = |r|^2$ and for the FPI (Eq.~~(\ref{fr_ref_main})) could be represented in the following form:
+In this case one can regard the surface and the QW planes as two mirrors much like in the FPI design.
+The amplitude reflection coefficients of structure/air interface and of the QW layer denoted as $r_1$ (real number) and $r_2$ (complex number) correspondingly.
+Building up on Eq.~(\ref{fr_ref_main}), the reflectivity of the structure $K_R = |r|^2$ could be represented as follows:

-In the case of a thin single QW the reflection coefficient $r_2$ could be represented in the following way~\cite{Ivchenko2005}:
+In the case of a thin single QW the reflection coefficient $r_2$ is expressed as such~\cite{Ivchenko2005}:

 where $\Gamma$ is the exciton resonance radiative width, $\gamma$ -- its non-radiative broadening, and $\Delta \omega = \omega_0 - \omega$ -- detuning of the exciton resonance frequency $\omega_0$ from the light frequency $\omega$.